FreifunkMD/gluon-docker/README.md

-# Freifunk Magdeburg Docker build image
+# Freifunk München Docker build image

-Docker image to build firmware for the [Freifunk Magdeburg](http://md.freifunk.net) community.
+Docker image to build firmware for the [Freifunk München](https://ffmuc.net) community.

 The build process is started automatically when the container is run.
 There is no need to manually run commands inside the container anymore.